akash-akya/dmenu-unicode/README.md

 # dmenu - dynamic menu with multilanguage support
 dmenu is an efficient dynamic menu for X.

-This fort tries to enhance its usability with addition of multilanguage support
+This fork tries to enhance its usability with addition of multilanguage support

 Requirements
 ------------